Vedha17Mahadevan/PrintEase/README.md

   ### - Mentor: Ms. Prathibha S Nair

 ## 📜 License
-This project is licensed under the MIT License.
+This project is licensed as **Proprietary – All Rights Reserved**.
+No part of this codebase may be copied, used, or modified without written permission from the authors.
 Developed as part of a micro-project at Mar Baselios College of Engineering and Technology (MBCET).
 For any use beyond that, please contact the team.
+Contact - vedhamahadevan@gmail.com | chrisevanthomas736@gmail.com

 ## 🌟 Acknowledgements
   - Google Forms Survey Participants